 Signs & Symptoms

-The symptoms of narcolepsy usually begin at about age 18.
+The symptoms of narcolepsy usually are present by the age of 18.
 Typically, the sleep attacks occur earliest, but some patients may have cataplexy or hypnagogic hallucinations first.
 In the absence of sleepiness, some patients may be misdiagnosed with epilepsy or psychiatric disorders before the proper diagnosis is made.

 The American Academy of Sleep Medicine recommends that the diagnosis of narcolepsy be made with a polysomnogram followed by a Multiple Sleep Latency Test.
 The polysomnogram allows the sleep physician to rule out other disorders that may cause sleep attacks, such as sleep apnea or periodic limb movement disorder.
 The Multiple Sleep Latency Test looks for the presence of Rapid Eye Movement (REM) sleep during the day, which is abnormal.
 The test also quantifies the amount of daytime sleepiness.
 Abnormal test results, in addition to a clinical history, are used to make the proper diagnosis.

-Stimulants are the mainstay of treatment for narcolepsy.
+Stimulants and alerting medications can be very effective in treating narcolepsy.
 These medications prevent sleep attacks and maintain a reasonable level of alertness.
 Even with optimal treatment, however, many narcoleptic patients require a brief nap one or more times during the day.
 Some patients require treatment for cataplexy as well.
-Selective serotonin reuptake inhibitors, such as Prozac, are usually effective treatment for cataplexy.
+Selective serotonin reuptake inhibitors, such as Effexor, are often effective treatment for cataplexy.
+Designed specifically for narcolepsy, the drug Xyrem can treat both sleepiness and cataplexy.